NHSDigital/nhs-notify/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

+---
+layout: default
+title: ADR-001
+parent: ADRs
+---

-# ADR-001: Use git hook and GitHub Action to check the `.editorconfig` compliance
+## ADR-001: Use git hook and GitHub Action to check the `.editorconfig` compliance

 >|              |                                                      |
 >| ------------ | ---------------------------------------------------- |